HedgeDocs/HedgeDocs.github.io/docs/discoveries/sonic2013/levels/original-order.md

 This comment roughly translates to `World 2-2: 20m Diameter Test`.

 #### w2a03
-This level sadly does not have a final countpart in the release of the game.
+This level sadly does not have a final counterpart in the release of the game.
 Its description roughly translates to `Ancient City`.

 #### w2a05
-This level sadly does not have a final countpart in the release of the game.
+This level sadly does not have a final counterpart in the release of the game.
 Its description roughly translates to `Japanese Spider Crab`.

 #### w2a03
-This level sadly does not have a final countpart in the release of the game.
+This level sadly does not have a final counterpart in the release of the game.
 Its description roughly translates to `Sandworm Body`.

 #### w2c01
 <code style="color: red;">w2c01</code> is the final level of the original order for Desert Ruins, but it's actually used as Sky Road Act 4 in the final game.
-The aesthetics of the area does match up with the look of Desert Ruins so it's quite likely this level supposed to be there originally.
+The aesthetics of the area does match up with the look of Desert Ruins, so it's quite likely that this level was supposed to be there originally.
 The description for this level roughly translates to "Yellow Triple Spring", meaning it was very likely going to function like the Yellow Spring levels from Sonic Colors.
 This is supported by the fact that the Moving Springs in the level behave very similarly to the Yellow Springs in Sonic Colors.

 ### Tropical Coast
 From here on out the original level order becomes very segmented with barely any trace left of it.